On geometrical interpretation of alignment phenomenon: Geometrical simulation of alignment

-Thus the minimum degree of alignment $P_3^{\rm min}(\lambda_0)$ is simply the ratio of the square of the area painted over in Fig.~\ref{fig1} to the square of a circle:
+Thus we can use this minimum value of alignment for all points from the area painted over in Fig.~\ref{fig1} to obtain the simple restriction from below on the degree of alignment $P_3^{\rm min}(\lambda_0)$.
+This minimum value is simply the ratio of the square of the area painted over in Fig.~\ref{fig1} to the square of a circle:

-At $\lambda_0=0.8$ one obtains $P_3^{\rm min}(\lambda_0) \simeq 0.16$ that is close to the value $0.2$ of the numerical simulation.
+At $\lambda_0=0.8$ one obtains $P_3^{\rm min}(\lambda_0) \simeq 0.16$ as a minimum estimation that is close to the real value $0.2$ of the numerical simulation.
 Thus, to have the high degree of alignment the second randomly generated point should be located in the restricted specific region with respect to the first point.
-The relative square of this specific region determines just the degree of alignment for three point: $P_3 = 0.2 $ at $\lambda =0.8$.
-Each additional point decreases the degree of alignment by this geometrical suppression factor therefore in this geometrical picture one obtains:
+In fact, this real specific region is wider than one used in our simple estimations.
+Besides the characteristic angle is evaluated from the condition to provide the high degree of alignment larger than a some given value $\lambda_0$ in the whole area.
+The relative square of this specific region determines just the degree of alignment for three points: $P_3 = 0.2 $ at $\lambda_3 =0.8$.
+One can suppose that each additional point decreases the degree of alignment by this geometrical suppression factor therefore in this geometrical picture one can expect: